Mercurial Workflows: Stable & Default

 "Stable and Default" in a Nutshell

-The general idea of this workflow is that you keep two branches: default
+The general idea of this workflow is that you keep two branches: default and

-is where bug fixes are added, as well as documentation improvements that don't pertain to new features.
+defaultis the branch where new features and functionality are added.stableis where bug fixes are added, as well as documentation improvements that don't pertain to new features.

-Each time you make a bug fix in stable
+Each time you make a bug fix in stable you merge it into default, so

-is always a superset of stable
+default is always a superset of stable.

 Periodically (whenever you're ready for a "major release") you'll merge

-so new features can be included in releases.
+default into stable so new features can be included in releases.

 Mercurial itself uses this workflow for development, so it can scale well to projects of moderate to large size.